DannyArends/CTLmapping/README.md

 ================
 CTL provides an implementation in R for the novel Correlated Trait Locus (CTL) mapping mapping methodology.
 CTL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
-It is a method complementair to QTL analysis, and provides additional insights, overlooked by the classical QTL approach.
+It is a method which complements classical QTL analysis, providing additional insights overlooked by the classical QTL approach.

 Differences in correlations between traits within an inbred population are determined at each genetic marker.
 Phenotypes are assigned to genotype groups and a single phenotype is used to scan all other phenotypes for a loss in or a gain of correlation.
-The likelyhood profiles (similar to QTL profiles) of this 'loss of correlation' measurement show a very high degree of overlap with classical QTL profiles, BUT additional information is easily extracted from phenotype x phenotype interaction plots.
+The likelihood profiles (similar to QTL profiles) of this 'loss of correlation' measurement show a very high degree of overlap with classical QTL profiles, BUT additional information is easily extracted from phenotype x phenotype interaction plots.
 With the right dataset (ideally a